kyverno/kyverno/documentation/writing-policies-validate.md

   pattern:
     metadata:
       labels:
-        allow-docker: true
+        allow-docker: "true"
     spec:
       (volumes):
-        (hostPath):
+      - (hostPath):
           path: "/var/run/docker.sock"
 ````

-This reads as "If a hostPath volume exists and the path equals /var/run/docker.sock, then a label "allow-docker" must be specified with a value of true."
+This reads as "If a hostPath volume exists then the path equals /var/run/docker.sock, and a label "allow-docker" must be specified with a value of true."

 For equality anchors, a child element is considered to be part of the "then" clause.
 Consider this pattern: